 Research continues in this topic on a variety of themes, which are outlined below with links to forthcoming titles.

-Representativeness of the European social partner organisations: Local and regional government administration sector and social servicesPublication Kasım 2020
+Representativeness of the European social partner organisations: Civil aviation sector (ground staff, ATC + mobile workers)Publication Kasım 2022

 In the course of the programming period 2017–2020, research will draw on this body of work to identify capacity gaps and possible solutions to support capacity-building for effective social dialogue.